rackerlabs/rackspace-how-to/content/cloud-servers/ftp-vs-sftp.md

 product_url: cloud-servers
 ---

-This article discuss the advantages and disadvantages of using File Transfer Protocol (FTP) and SSH File Transfer Protocol (SFTP).
+This article discusses the advantages and disadvantages of using File Transfer Protocol (FTP) and SSH File Transfer Protocol (SFTP).

 ### Differences between FTP and SFTP